Getting the Most Out of Delighted

 Inviting other people

-Anyone you invite to Delighted will have read-only access to the account and all feedback, and will be able to create trends visible to the rest of the organization.
+Anyone you invite to your Delighted projects will have read-only access to the account and all feedback, and will be able to create trends visible to the rest of the organization.
 You can also choose to make certain users Admins.
 This grants them the ability to set up surveys, invite other users, as well as update billing information.

 Email digest